Quantum traces for $\mathrm{SL}_n(\mathbb{C})$: The case $n=3$: Proof of Proposition

 and

 as desired.
-The proof when the stated link $(K, s)$ is one of the three other kinds of U-turns (see Figures \ref{fig:decreasing-U-turns} and \ref{fig:increasing-U-turns}) is similar (two of these U-turns acquire left-handed twists in $K_D$).
+(Recall the topological discussion surrounding Figure \ref{fig:DandG}, where it is important that we have chosen the symmetric duality parameter $\nu = \bar{\sigma}_n q^{(n-1)/2}$.)
+The proof when the stated link $(K, s)$ is one of the three other kinds of U-turns (see Figures \ref{fig:U-turn-dec-ccw} and \ref{fig:increasing-U-turns}) is similar (two of these U-turns acquire left-handed twists in $L_D$).

-The argument for a general stated link $(K, s)$ is the same: apply the previous special cases to each U-turn component of $K$.
-Note for components $K^\prime$ of $K$, either closed or reaching from one boundary side of $\biang \times (0, 1)$ to the other, that Persons G and D see the same corrected framed link component $K^\prime_G = K^\prime_D$ because no twist is introduced upon rotating the boundary framing toward the eye of the observer; indeed, twists only arise for components $K^\prime$ ending on the same boundary side, namely U-turn components.